UCLALibrary/docker-cantaloupe/README.md

     hint:
     hint: See "git help submodule" for more information.

 This is what you want.
-You do not want to add your Kakadu code as a submodule since the repository is private and should not be linked to the Docker Cantaloupe code.
+You do not want to add your Kakadu code as a submodule since the repository is private and should not be linked to this project's code.

 UCLA developers only need to supply the correct `kakadu.version` v7 value.
 The build is set up to use our private Kakadu GitHub repository by default.
-Non-UCLA users should not supply `kakadu.version` without also supplying `kakadu.git.repo`, since the UCLA Kakadu repository is a private repo.
+Non-UCLA developers should not supply `kakadu.version` without also supplying `kakadu.git.repo`, since the UCLA Kakadu repository is a private repository that cannot be accessed by others.

 It's important to remember that if you build a Docker container with `kakadu.version`, you must also supply that same argument when you run the `mvn docker:start` and `mvn docker:stop` commands.
-This will look something like:
+They will look something like:

     mvn docker:start -Dkakadu.version=v7_A_7-01903E

-or
+and

     mvn docker:stop -Dkakadu.version=v7_A_7-01903E